zaffnet/zaffnet.github.io/_posts/2025-11-25-building-qareen-with-agents.md

 ### The takeaway

 Multi-agent coding isn't a toy or a demo.
 It's a genuinely different way to work.
 Not faster in *every* way (debugging agent confusion takes time), but faster in enough ways that the overall velocity goes up.
-You trade writing code for reviewing it, and if you're okay with that shift, it's pretty great.
+Developers trade writing code for reviewing it, and if that shift is acceptable, it's pretty great.

-`qareen` is open source if you want to try the framework.
-And if you build something with a swarm of agents, I'd love to hear which patterns worked for you—and which ones went hilariously wrong.
+`qareen` is open source for those wanting to try the framework.
+And if building something with a swarm of agents, I'd love to hear which patterns were effective—and which ones went hilariously wrong.